St Michael's Church, Southampton: Lecterns

 One of the two brass lecterns was rescued from the nearby Holyrood Church during the 1940 blitz and is one of the oldest (14th/early 15th century) and finest in the country, with a beautifully tapering eagle's body and separated wing feathers.
 The other is a fine brass eagle (c.1450), but of more familiar type; its claws and jewelled eyes are missing.

 Tombs and memorials

 The most famous tomb in the church is that of Sir Richard Lyster (c.1480–1554).
 Lyster was Chief Baron and later Lord Chief Justice of the Common pleas.
 His tomb was erected in 1567.
 The tomb is situated in the north-east corner of the church and is a delightful early-Elizabethan example of the use of fluted columns and other classical details.

-By the north-east corner of the tower is part of a 12th-century gravestone, with a carving of a bishop in mass vestments, holding a crozier.
+By the north-east corner of the tower is part of a 12th-century gravestone made from Purbeck Marble, with a carving of a bishop in mass vestments, holding a crozier.

 High on the south wall is a memorial to Bennet Langton, with Samuel Johnson's epitaph to his close friend.